nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Users can input parameters of prefixes in any order.
   e.g. `nok <index> n/<name> p/<phone>`, users can either input `nok 2 n/John Doe p/91234567` or `nok 2 n/John Doe p/91234567`.
-  However, `nok n/John Doe p/91234567 2` where <index> is at the end of the input, is not a valid.
+  However, `nok n/John Doe p/91234567 2` where the `<index>` is at the end of the input, is not a valid command.

 * Extra input from the user for commands that do not take in parameters will be ignored.
-  e.g. the clear command does not have any other parameters, thus the user input clear asdfghjkl is logically the same as if the user typed in clear.
+  e.g. the `clear` command does not have any other parameters, thus the user input `clear asdfghjkl` is logically the same as if the user typed in `clear`.

 </div>